Glastonbury Song: Background

-Scott wrote "Glastonbury Song" in 1991 at his residence in Hudson Street, Manhattan.
-He used a Roland FP-8 and electric piano to write the track.
+Scott wrote "Glastonbury Song" in 1991 at his residence in Hudson Street, Manhattan using a Roland FP-8 and electric piano.
 Scott recalled on a Sodajerker podcast in 2015, "I had just bought the Roland keyboard and it had a couple of really nice sounds on it.
 It had the 'breathy' one which was the voice or choral sound, and it had a string one which is also used on the song."

 "Glastonbury Song" was inspired by the town in Somerset, England.
 Scott told Rolling Stone in 1993, "It's almost like a place to go on a pilgrimage, a holy, sacred place.
 It's inspiring to be there."
+He expanded in an interview with NME, "Glastonbury's a holy centre, a place of great spiritual power, and there are lots of spiritual legends associated with it, among them that Jesus came here when he was a boy.
+And Joseph of Arimathea – Jesus' uncle – brought the chalice, in which he'd collected Jesus' blood from the cross, and he buried it at Glastonbury and that's the legend of the Holy Grail.
+And when you go there, the place does have a power.
+You can really feel it."

+Lyrically, Scott has described the song as being "about a real feeling rather than a recollection of a specific incident".
+He told Melody Maker in 1993, "It's about finding God in my life or in my heart or inside me.
+I don't come from a particularly religious background, but I always believed in God.
+I think God and love are the same thing.
+I think unconditional love is the expression of God in the physical world.
+I'm not interested in the church's idea of God."

 Scott later recalled in a 2003 interview with Valley Advocate, "It's actually one of the most commercial, radio-friendly songs musically that I've ever produced.
 In many countries it was successful, but in Britain, they wouldn't play it because of the chorus."